subeshb1/8th-sem/DataMinning/Unit 7.md

 ```

 For eg: If we consider, transactions containing both X & Y is 50 and the transaction containing X is 300 then, confidence is 0.166.

+For associations rules whose confidence is very high can be considered for further analysis.